dotnet/aspire/src/Grafana/README.md

 ## Technology

-The dashboards use built-in .NET APIs and OSS cloud native tools:
+The dashboards use built-in .NET APIs and OSS cloud-native tools:

 * [System.Diagnostics.Metrics](https://learn.microsoft.com/dotnet/core/diagnostics/compare-metric-apis#systemdiagnosticsmetrics) is the modern .NET metrics API.
-Libaries and apps use the API to create instruments and record values.
+Libraries and apps use the API to create instruments and record values.
 ASP.NET Core and other .NET frameworks have built-in instruments for recording important information.
 * [.NET OpenTelemetry SDK](https://github.com/open-telemetry/opentelemetry-dotnet) collects values from `System.Diaganostics.Metrics` instruments and exports values to Prometheus.
 OpenTelemetry needs to be configured in an application.
 * [Prometheus](https://prometheus.io/) is a metrics database.
 Prometheus scrapes metrics values from apps and then stores them in a database.
 Prometheus provides an API to query values.
 * [Grafana](https://grafana.com/) is a visualization and report tool for building dashboards and sending alerts.
 Grafana uses Prometheus as its data source.